-This is assessed for a Scratch men and women golfers – and for the so called Bogey golfers – which for men is a 20 handicapper and for women a 24 handicapper.
+This is assessed for scratch men and women golfers – and for the so called Bogey golfers – which for men is a 20 handicapper and for women a 24 handicapper.

-Such a rating process usually requires at least 4 hours on the course and about the same again assimilating the results which must then be submitted –via England Golf – to the USGA for ratification.
+Such a rating process usually requires at least four hours on the course and about the same again running through the results.
+These must then be submitted via England Golf to the USGA for approval.

 There are basically two very simple pre-requisites:

-The length of a course usually contributes approximately 40 % of the final Scratch rating for both men and women and hence it is essential to know that the length of each hole has been formally and accurately measured according to the strict rules defined by CONGU.
+The length of a course usually contributes approximately 40% of the final Scratch rating for both men and women and therefore it is essential to know that the length of each hole has been formally and accurately measured according to the strict rules defined by CONGU.

-The County Rating Team know when your course was last rated and have a schedule, by year, for re-rating every course in Gloucestershire.
+The County Rating Team know when your course was last rated and have a schedule for re-rating every course in Gloucestershire.
 It is expected this will have been achieved by the end of 2023.

-Courses which are scheduled to be rated in any given year will be contacted at the beginning of that year to discuss exactly what is involved and to agree a mutually convenient date when such rating may be conducted.
+Courses which are scheduled to be rated will be contacted at the beginning of that year to discuss exactly what is involved and to agree a mutually convenient date when the rating may be conducted.

-Courses are rated on the basis of main playing season conditions – and although the start and duration of such season can vary across the country – and year to year – the sensible standard guidelines are:
+Courses are rated on the basis of main playing season conditions and although the start and duration of such season can vary across the country the sensible standard guidelines are:

 1. There is clear ‘fairway definition’